Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 ### Target Find INS Update

-[INS](../../../systems/nav_com/ins.md) update is performed using offsets again a convenient VIP or RIP, with the target location being where the INS update occurs.
+[INS](../../../systems/nav_com/ins.md) update is performed using offsets against a convenient VIP or RIP, with the target location being where the INS update occurs.
 The INS update switch should
 be placed in SET, and the latitude and longitude coordinates of the target